 - In The Karate Kid (1984) going out of bounds temporarily stops the fight and results in a warning.

 - American Gladiators had this as half of the two-part 'Breakthrough and Conquer' event.
 The 'Conquer' half required the player to force any part of the Gladiator's body out of a round wrestling-style ring within the allotted 10 or 15 seconds.
 This was probably toughest and often funniest when the female contenders were trying to do it to six-foot tall Sky.

 - Inverted with steel cage matches, as one of the ways to win such a match is to escape the cage.
+Sometimes, escaping through the entrance gate is an option, but it's generally considered much cooler when the gate is padlocked after the wrestlers enter and the only way to escape is to climb the cage.
 There have been several instances throughout the history of the sport where one wrestler, typically a Wrestling Monster, will throw his opponent through the wall of the cage, giving that wrestler the victory.
 (This is generally done to keep the monster looking strong while his opponent gains the victory.)

 - Sumo has a number of kimarite (winning techniques) and a couple hiwaza (non-techniques) centered on ring outs, with yorikiri (frontal force-out) being the most commonly used technique in the entire sport.